 What is a toxic work culture?

-A toxic work culture is a workplace environment steeped in unhealthy practices and behaviors that ultimately drive negative discourse and agitation throughout the organization.
+A toxic work culture is a workplace environment steeped in unhealthy practices and bad behaviors that ultimately drive negative discourse and agitation throughout the organization.
 A toxic workplace doesn’t occur on an individual level.
 It’s a systemic issue that permeates an entire organization.

 According to the results, the top five factors that contributed toward a toxic work culture ranked in order of impact were: